|

 daughter Sarah was born in 1953, followed shortly by her

 youngest son Jabez, in 1954.
-Art and Teaching By the 1950s,

 Mary's artistic impulses had started to come into